-Although including parameter constraints provides implicit regularization and enables handling non-trivial null spaces, it shifts complexity to statistical inference under constraints, a non-trivial problem in even elementary settings \citep{gourieroux, wolak87, robertson, shapiro1988towards, wolak89,molenberghs2007likelihood}.
-One elegant solution to this problem originates in what we refer to as \emph{optimization-based UQ}, originating in the work of \cite{burrus1965utilization} and \cite{rust_burrus}. \cite{stark1992inference} extended and generalized their approach, calling this method \emph{strict bounds}, since it produced guaranteed simultaneous coverage interval estimators complying with known physical constraints on the model parameters.
-This collection of work defines endpoint optimization problems over the physically constrained parameter space to directly compute confidence intervals for one-dimensional QoI's.
+Including parameter constraints shifts complexity to statistical inference under constraints, a non-trivial problem in even elementary settings \cite{gourieroux, wolak87, robertson, shapiro1988towards, wolak89,molenberghs2007likelihood}. \emph{Optimization-based UQ}, originating in the work of \cite{burrus1965utilization} and \cite{rust_burrus}, offers one solution. \cite{stark1992inference} extended and generalized their approach, calling this method \emph{strict bounds}, since it produces guaranteed simultaneous coverage interval estimators complying with known physical constraints on the model parameters.
+This collection of work defines endpoint optimization problems over the physically constrained parameter space to compute confidence intervals for one-dimensional QoI's directly.
 Not only does the optimization form of the confidence interval computation shift statistical inference complexity to numerical optimization, but it also allows known physical constraints to be directly included in the endpoint optimizations.
 This practical advantage is dulled by the difficulty of proving the coverage properties of the intervals resulting from the defined endpoint optimizations in the one-at-a-time setting.
-Even under the relatively strong assumptions in \cite{rust_burrus} of a linear forward model, non-negativity parameter constraints and linear QoI, the authors were only able to conjecture the coverage of their interval (known as the Burrus Conjecture).
+Even under the relatively strong assumptions in \cite{rust_burrus} of a linear forward model, non-negativity parameter constraints, and linear QoI, the authors were only able to conjecture the coverage of their interval (known as the Burrus Conjecture).
 The interval coverage was unsuccessfully proven in \cite{oleary_rust} (the error pointed out in \cite{tenorio2007confidence}) and finally generally refuted in \cite{previous_paper}.
 These optimized-based intervals that have gained recent attention take the form:

 where